home-assistant/home-assistant.io/source/_integrations/analog_output.markdown

 ha_domain: analog_output
 ---

-This integration allows you to set up analog outpuys.
+This integration allows you to set up analog outputs.
 Read the integration documentation for your particular analog output device or hardware to learn how to enable it.

 ### Default turn-on values